spacetelescope/rad/CONTRIBUTING.rst

 RAD has a useful helper script that is `fully documented in the RAD docs <https://rad.readthedocs.io/en/latest/helper.html>`_.
 We recommend that you use this script to assist you with:

-- Creating new schemas
+- Creating new schemas.
+The script will create all the necessary files and symbolic links with a minimal viable schema.
+For more information on what to do next, see the `Creating New Schemas <https://rad.readthedocs.io/en/latest/creating.html>`_.
-- Bumping schema versions
+- Bumping schema versions.
+When you make changes to an existing schema, you will often need to bump the schema version.
+This script will help you do that correctly.

 This script will handle all the tedious tasks associated with these actions, for example it makes sure that all the relevant files have had their URIs updated